chericito/mobohubb-docs/docs/SCHEDULE/schedule-advanced-settings.md

 metadata:
   robots: index
 ---
-**Scheduling** is a **mobohubb** tool that enables the assignment of jobs or shifts to each user while simplifying oversight.
-With a well-organized schedule, you can efficiently allocate resources, uphold high-quality customer service, and enhance overall productivity.
+**Scheduling** is a **mobohubb** tool that enables assigning jobs or shifts to each user while simplifying oversight.
+With a well-organized schedule, you can efficiently allocate resources, uphold high-quality customer service, and enhance productivity.

+## Pay Rate Calculation

+**mobohubb** calculates a user’s pay rate based on **two different settings**:

+1. **Role Assigned to the Shift**: If a shift is linked to a specific role, mobohubb uses the pay rate from that role.
+You can view or modify these rates in the [Roles configuration menu](https://mobohubb.readme.io/docs/roles#edit-roles).

+2. **User Configuration**: If the shift **has no role**, the system automatically pulls the pay rate set in the [User configuration menu](https://mobohubb.readme.io/docs/users#edit-users).

 ## Manage the Schedule